Key takeaways:

 When eaten right, a roti nourishes you with essential nutrients and keeps you energised throughout the day.

-But like any food that is mostly carbs, pair it with sufficient protein, fibre, and fats so you can balance your meals and avoid excess snacking.
+However, like any food that is mostly carbs, pair it with sufficient protein, fibre, and fats to balance your meals and avoid excess snacking.

 While making your rotis, prefer whole grain varieties over refined atta whenever possible, and you are good to go!